+Fast growing!
 Also called yellow poplar, the tulip poplar (Liriodendron tulipifera), is honey-bee heaven.
-The lovely pollen-rich blooms come on around May-June and resemble magnolias, of which is in related.
+The lovely pollen-rich bloom arrives around May- early June and resemble magnolias, to which they are related.
 The green-white petals look like they have flames painted on them.
-The trees are hardy, very fast growing and make a nice quality hard wood.
+The trees are hardy, very fast growing and make a nice quality hard wood timber.
 The trees are pioneer species and often show up on disturbed sites and create a young forest.
 They handle wet sites better than most.
-The large leaves make great shade and are ornamental and unusual.
+The large unusual leaves make great shade and are ornamental and highly attractive.
 Low-maintenance tree grows tall and strong.
 Just lovely, should be more widely planted.
+They make a lovely, fast growing, and easy, low-maintenance yard tree.
 Reforest with this tree!

-Uses: Excellent shade tree, bee-tree (pollen), reforestation, landscaping, timber, firewood.
+Uses: Excellent shade tree, bee-tree (pollen and nectar), reforestation, landscaping, timber, firewood.